clipinfit/wearables-demo/README.md

 # wearables-demo

-Demo app for exercising the local `@clipin/convex-wearables` Convex component.
+Demo app for exercising the real `@clipin/convex-wearables` Convex component.

+The `@clipin/convex-wearables` component is open source: [clipinfit/convex-wearables](https://github.com/clipinfit/convex-wearables)

-The demo now mounts Garmin webhook and OAuth callback routes via `registerRoutes(...)` from the package, so the host app does not duplicate Garmin HTTP handler logic locally.
+The demo mounts Garmin webhook and OAuth callback routes via `registerRoutes(...)` from the package, so the host app does not duplicate Garmin HTTP handler logic locally.

 ## Screenshots